08.1 Dhekunu Mala

 “I haven’t tried but I can ride.”

-Savari Shakir entered the annex and pulled out the Moto Guzzi to the foreground.
-Habib stood watching him.
-He kicked the lever and it wouldn’t start the engine.
-Habib reached and pulled a few valves and gave it a try.
+Shakir pulled the Moto Guzzi out of the annex.
+He kicked the lever and it wouldn’t fire up the engine.
+Habib reached and pulled a few valves, then gave it a try.
 The motor fired into life turning its rear wheel instantly.
-It was louder than the tractor Shakir arrived – the wrong idea to go to secret places.
-Habib shoved a hand to turn the gears to neutral.
+This old bike was louder than the tractor he arrived – the wrong idea to go to secret places.
+Habib dropped a hand to turn the gears to neutral.

 Habib drove out of the arch with Shakir seated on the rear fairing backseat.
-Headlight hit the vegetation in the foreground.
+Headlight hit the vegetation in the forefront.
 The roads were full of puddles due to falling rains.
-They passed the roads in no time to arrive in Mamendu at a house called Fanas.
+In no time they arrived in Medwal and stopped by a house called Fanas.

 “Don Raha,” Habib introduced, “Shakir is here to meet you.
 He’s the representative.”